How to Prevent a Dry Socket?

 Drinking through a straw, spitting, or over rinsing can also raise your risk of getting a dry socket.

-If you have a dry socket, you can experience foul odor and foul taste.
+If you have a dry socket, you may experience a foul odor and foul taste.
 You will also no longer see the dark blood clot in the socket.
-When drinking water, you will have a sharp pain at the extraction site.
-All of these things are signs that you have a dry socket.
+When drinking water, you might feel a sharp pain at the extraction site.
+All of these symptoms are signs that you may have a dry socket.

 In some cases, Advil or another pain reliever of choice can reduce the pain.
-If this is not the case for you, your dentist can clean out the tooth socket, using a syringe and getting any food or debris out of the socket.
-Your dentist may also be able to fill the socket with a medication dressing or paste to help block anything else from getting into the extraction site.
-In extreme cases, you may need to return to your dentist multiple times until the healing process takes place, and your pain lessens.
-Antibiotics can also be given, to prevent any infections.
+If this does not provide relief, your dentist can clean out the tooth socket using a syringe to remove any food or debris.
+Your dentist may also fill the socket with a medicated dressing or paste to help prevent anything else from entering the extraction site.
+In extreme cases, you may need to return to your dentist multiple times until the healing process is complete and your pain subsides.
+Antibiotics may also be prescribed to prevent infection.

 If you believe you have a dry socket following your tooth extraction, please call your dentist.